Fonsecanichs/HBM-Literature/docs/08-Lower-Extremities.md

 - Erdemir, 2019[@Erdemir2019]: Deciphering the “Art” in Modeling and Simulation of the Knee Joint: Overall Strategy

 > This review provides an overview of the challenges involved in developing finite element models of the tibiofemoral joint, including the representation of appropriate geometry and material properties, loads and motions, and establishing pertinent outputs.

+## Femur

+- Schileo, 2020[@Schileo2020]: Cortical bone mapping improves finite element strain prediction accuracy at the proximal femur

+- Katz, 2020[@Katz2020]: New insights on the proximal femur biomechanics using Digital Image Correlation

 \bibliography